 For a new practice, sing and pray the Polish traditional Gorzkie Żale this Lent

-Lent is fast approaching, beginning on Feb.
-22. Before the fasting and abstinence of Ash Wednesday of course comes the feasting of Shrove or Fat Tuesday.
+Lent is fast approaching.
+Before the fasting and abstinence of Ash Wednesday of course comes the feasting of Shrove or Fat Tuesday.
 Cakes and sweets and pastries, oh my!
-And don’t forget the popular Polish paczki—donuts filled with jelly or cream then deep fried and covered with powdered sugar, icing or … Read More
+And don’t forget the popular Polish paczki—donuts filled with jelly or cream then deep fried and covered with powdered sugar, icing or glaze.
+(You’re drooling just … Read More

 How St. Valentine’s Day was Lost